jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

 * If either switch (or both) is "off", the signal could not travel to the output
-* This perfectly corresponds to the AND boolean operator
+* This perfectly corresponds to the :math:`and` boolean operator
 * This circuit is called an *AND gate*

 .. note::